What’s Covered by Home Insurance (And What Isn’t)?

 What Does Homeowners Insurance Cover?

 If you own a home, you definitely need a homeowner’s insurance policy to protect your investment.
-But many homeowners are uninformed about the types of damages that insurance will cover and are not aware of which add-ons they should purchase or how high their deductible should be.
+But many people are uninformed about what types of damages homeowners insurance does cover and are not aware of which add-ons they should purchase or how high their deductible should be.

 Rather than leaving your home—and your financial situation—vulnerable to potential damages, it’s important to understand what’s covered by your home insurance (and what isn’t).
 Thanks to that you’ll know how to modify your standard policy by choosing the right coverage limits and endorsements.
 It’s wise to make sure your personal belongings, property, and your family members are covered.
 (Here’s which insurance companies offer the best home insurance in 2021).

-What do standard home insurance policies include?
-What does this type of policy cover?
+What does a standard homeowners insurance policy cover?
+What does this type of policy include?
 The main types of coverage categories are:

 1. Dwelling coverage